Hospitaller commandery of Saint-Jean-d'Acre: The inner courtyard

-The courtyard has an area of 1200 m2 and is surrounded by a series of arcades.
-On the east side, a staircase leads to the upper parts.
-A well with a depth of 4.5 m is located near the north side and two shallow pools are next to this well.
-On the south side a pool with a depth of 1.5 m and another well were built.
+The central courtyard covers an area of about 1,200 m2 and is enclosed by a series of arcades.
+On the east side, a staircase leads to the upper levels.
+Near the north side lies a well about 4.5 m deep with two shallow pools nearby, while the south side contains another well and a 1.5 m-deep pool.